System Assembly and Testing

 The following sequence includes the fitting of a 230V neon into the Switched Live wiring.
 That component is no longer available so I now supply an LED and series resistor which provides an alternative way of showing when the load is active (i.e. on).
 The LED assembly is normally connected to the low-voltage side of the output stage PCB.
 It must not be connected to 230 Volts!

-This is the DPST mains switch.
-If using a switch of the illuminated type, the supply wires must go to the outer pair of contacts.
+This is the amber coloured round DPST mains switch with illumination.
+If using a switch of this type, the supply wires must go to the outer pair of contacts.

 The pair in the centre are for the switched outputs.